-The IRB Barcelona scientists is presented the prize in recognition of his research into cancer and fats.
+The Ferrer Research Foundation acknowledges the various perspectives of his research into cancer and aging.

 The European Molecular Biology Lab (EMBL) in Barcelona and IRB Barcelona bring together leading scientists in the conference “Morphogenetic Engineering”, an event supported by the BBVA Foundation.

 The merge of various disciplines of developmental biology is key to enhancing our knowledge of tissue development and repair, processes that find their most direct applications in regenerative medicine.

 “One day we will be able to re-build damaged organs and keep the whole body fit and healthy.
 But right now we must strengthen our knowledge of how tissues are built and how they are maintained,” say James Sharpe, Head of EMBL Barcelona, and Marco Milán, coordinator of the Cell and Developmental Biology programme.

 Specialists advance toward the “Google Earth” of the genome, which will allow them to see the detailed structure of DNA folded within the nucleus, from atomic resolution to the level of the entire molecule

 3D genomics promises to reveal the hidden layer of gene regulation and allow researchers to uncover the causes of many diseases

 20 world leaders in 3D genomics will meet today until Wednesday in Barcelona at the Barcelona BioMed Conference organized by IRB Barcelona and the BBVA Foundation.